Sayer¶

 - Edit

-to define your commands. - Add new modules under
+main.pyto define your commands. - Add new modules under

-to organize functionality.
+commands/to organize functionality.

 What NOT to do:

-- Donβt modify
+- Don't modify

-unless you understand Python packaging. - Avoid hardcoding absolute paths inside your CLI; use dynamic paths.
+pyproject.tomlunless you understand Python packaging. - Avoid hardcoding absolute paths inside your CLI; use dynamic paths.

 Writing Your First Command¶

-and add a basic command:
+Open main.py and add a basic command:

 from sayer import Sayer, command